Isolated protest in eastern Cuba sparks dueling versions on social media | Law-Order

 Isolated protest in eastern Cuba sparks dueling versions on social media

 Cubans in Caimanera, a small port town near the U.S. military base at Guantanamo, took to the streets late on Saturday evening, according to social media and official reports, in the first known anti-government protests of the year in Cuba.
-Videos posted on social media, many shared by dissidents outside Cuba and by human rights groups, showed what appeared to be men in military uniforms and others in civilian clothing clashing with dozens of protesters on a dimly lit street while onlookers recorded the events with cellphones.
+Videos posted on social media, many shared by dissidents outside Cuba and by human rights groups, showed men in military uniforms and civilian clothing clashing with dozens of protesters on a dimly lit street while onlookers recorded the events with cellphones.

 Cubans in Caimanera, a small port town near the U.S. military base at Guantanamo, took to the streets late on Saturday evening, according to social media and official reports, in the first known anti-government protests of the year in Cuba.

-Videos posted on social media, many shared by dissidents outside Cuba and by human rights groups, showed what appeared to be men in military uniforms and others in civilian clothing clashing with dozens of protesters on a dimly lit street while onlookers recorded the events with cellphones.
+Videos posted on social media, many shared by dissidents outside Cuba and by human rights groups, showed men in military uniforms and civilian clothing clashing with dozens of protesters on a dimly lit street while onlookers recorded the events with cellphones.
 The videos showed the protesters in the fishing village near the eastern tip of the island voicing anti-government chants and cries of "freedom."

 Tensions have run particularly high in communist-run Cuba for several weeks as a dire fuel shortage has stressed the country's public transportation, power generation and food supply.
 The Cuban government did not immediately respond to a request for comment.